aidgncom/fullscore/README.md

 Edge is the singer-songwriter's reliable companion, an indispensable friend.
 When the singer-songwriter performs their RHYTHM, Edge livestreams it to the world.

+The `/rhythm` path is an isolated internal route where Edge observes cookie headers, not an API endpoint for uploading data externally.

 ```javascript
 // Live streaming handler - watches /rhythm path for real-time cookie resonance
 if (url.pathname === "/rhythm" && url.searchParams.has("livestreaming")) {